hanruizhang/Pathway-Network-Analysis/index.md

 	* Adjust term size to exclude general terms: the default is 10,000 and it is generally good to change to 1,000.
 If there are still a lot of results can reduce further.
 This is because large pathways are of limited interpretative value, whereas numerous small pathways decrease the statistical power because of excessive multiple testing.
 		* **For enrichment map analysis, may try min = 3 and max = 250 to limit the results for more informative map.**
 		* With the previous version of g:profiler you were able to specify the min and max geneset size.
 We used to recommend min of 3 and max of 300.
 Unfortunately with the latest release of g:profiler you are not able to filter prior to searching by these thresholds.
 		* Keep a note for this filtering strategy, e.g. name the results folder including the min and max number.

 * **Save the results**: The query URL results are not permenant.
 The GEM is the generic enrichment file and it is formatted in a way that Enrichment map Cytoscape app can recognize.
 It is missing some of the info that is found in the csv but you can use it directly with the Cytoscape app.
+* **Additional notes**:
+	*  The purpose is to guide future experiment and inform hypothesis, therefore the filtering strategy, ranking strategy and the number of genes to include may not matter as much.
+	* For hypergeometric analysis, smaller gene sets and smaller input gene list may lead to only one or two genes in the list are in the pathway still showing statistical significance.
+This needs to be taken into consideration and and it is generally recommended to prioritize those enriched pathways/gene sets that have more genes from the foreground list.
+	* It could be informative to visualize the genes in the enriched pathways because it is possible that those genes are all playing roles in a certain part of the large pathway.
+	* Using ENSEMBL ID for query can be helpful because ENSEMBL IDs are unique.

 * [g:Convert](https://biit.cs.ut.ee/gprofiler/convert):
 	* Target name space: